muratk5n/thirdwave/en/2008/03/revolutionary-wealth-toffler.md

 Re-Globalization

+In 1900 the turn of a new century was celebrated in Paris with a Grand Exhibition devoted to progress, and the newspaper *Le Figaro*, barely able to contain itself, crowed: “How fortunate we are to be living on this first day of the 20th century!”
+One source of enthusiasm was the world’s advance, as the rich nations saw it, toward global economic integration—a rational process that, by changing spatial and political relationships, would make economies flourish.
+Sounding much like the true believers in economic globalization today, economists spoke enthusiastically of how more and more of the world was being stitched or bolted together...
+Within fourteen years of the Grand Exhibition, the “stitches” or “bolts” broke and the slaughter of World War I violently disrupted flows of trade and capital...

+In the post–World War II years, America, its industrial base intact and, if anything, strengthened by the war, needed export markets for its goods and, above all, its capital.
+The world was hungry for American products, often the only products available.
+Moreover, advancing technology made it cheaper and easier to serve larger-than-national markets.
+Thus, convinced that global economic reintegration would serve their own purposes while generally advancing world economic growth, American elites undertook to create cross-border markets through which goods, capital, information and skills could once more flow with minimal friction.
+This, then, took on the form of an ideological crusade for re-globalization...

 Because the economic integration today is far more dense, multilayered and complicated, linking so many diverse economies at so many different levels, it requires systematically designed fail-safes,